swift-conductor/conductor-docs/docs/documentation/configuration/workflowdef/operators/dynamic-fork-task.md

 "type" : "FORK_JOIN_DYNAMIC"
 ```

-## Introduction

-A Fork operation in conductor, lets you run a specified list of other tasks or sub workflows in parallel after the fork
+The `DYNAMIC_FORK` operation in Conductor lets you execute a list of tasks or sub-workflows in parallel.
+This list will
-task.
-A fork task is followed by a join operation that waits on the forked tasks or sub workflows to finish.
-The `JOIN`
+be determined at run-time and be of variable length.

-task also collects outputs from each of the forked tasks or sub workflows.
+A `DYNAMIC_FORK` is typically followed by `JOIN` task that collects outputs from each of the forked tasks or sub workflows.

-In a regular fork operation (`FORK_JOIN` task), the list of tasks or sub workflows that need to be forked and run in
-parallel are already known at the time of workflow definition creation time.
-However, there are cases when that list can
-only be determined at run-time and that is when the dynamic fork operation (FORK_JOIN_DYNAMIC task) is needed.

 There are three things that are needed to configure a `FORK_JOIN_DYNAMIC` task.